GETTING THEIR SHOT: Penn State DuBois Women's Basketball Program Has Become Safe Harbor for District 9 Players

 A four-year starting forward for the Panthers, Martin averaged 11.8 points and nine rebounds per game as a senior.

 Ever since Martin picked up a basketball, her goal was to play in college.
-But when it become recruiting time, her phone was eerily silent.
+But when it became recruiting time, her phone was eerily silent.

 (Pictured above, Rebecca Martin guards an opponent during a game for Penn State DuBois this season.
 Martin, of Northern Potter, is one of five players from District 9 on the Lions’ roster/photo courtesy of Penn State DuBois)